nickdrummond/ontology-browser/README.md

     PROJECT_CONTACT=<Email address of contact>
     LABEL_IRI=<IRI of the annotation property to use for rendering>
     RESTART_SECRET=<used for /restart endpoint secret param>

-## Notes

-This is a "fork" of the ontology browser from the [CO-ODE project](https://code.google.com/p/ontology-browser/) now hosted at https://github.com/co-ode-owl-plugins/ontology-browser.

-Unlike v1, there is no storing of sessions/multi config.

 ## SKOS/SKOS-XL support